ICP stands for Internet Content Provider (ICP).

 Foreign entities usually partner with Chinese internet companies and app distributors to use the licenses of the Chinese company.
 This is essential for publishing foreign games in China anyway, since foreign companies also cannot be issued a game license.

-Your company will simply sign a partnership agreement with us and we will help run your eCommerce platform, game and/or app.
 When you sign up for AppInChina’s services, you always retain the right to your own content and complete control of your own operations, while at the same time taking advantage of our company status and many years of expertise in the Chinese market.
-You retain full control and copyright over your app, game or platform through your contract with us.
+You retain full control and copyright over your app, game or platform through your contract agreement with us.